FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 : It indicates the signature length in bytes.

 Signature (variable length):
-: The signature content and order are Signature=ECDSA(SHA256(PASN, CASN, NASN, Prefix)), where the Prefix is the IP address prefix which is encapsulated in the BGP UPDATE, and only one prefix is used each time.
-For hashing and signing, it uses the full IP address and IP prefix length.
+: The signature content and order are Signature=ECDSA(SHA256(PASN, CASN, NASN, Prefix)), where the Prefix is the IP address prefix encapsulated in the BGP UPDATE.
+Only one prefix is used each time.
+For hashing and signing, these fields are in network byte order and use the full IP address and IP prefix length.
 The full IP address uses 4 bytes for IPv4 and 16 bytes for IPv6.

 # Processing a Received FC-BGP UPDATE Message